 I won’t be able to join the program until late, or I won’t be able to attend all the training runs, is that okay?

-You can join the training program after the official kick-off in January, however we strongly encourage starting your training from that first week and doing your best to attend the training runs.
-The group runs provide a great support system to help keep you on track.
-If you can’t make each of the training runs, just make sure you’re keeping up with your training on your own (per our Norton Sports Health Training Manual).
-This will ensure you’re adequately trained to complete the race.
+You can join the training program after the official kick-off in January, however we strongly encourage that you start your training from that first week and doing your best to keep up with the training runs on your own schedule.
+This will ensure you’re adequately trained to complete your race.